 Whatever.
 The plan is to legalize almost everything and let adults be adults.

 Liberty is going to have to mean letting other people do things you don’t approve of.
 If you want to smoke dope and your neighbor wants to smoke cigarettes and the guy across the street wants to give a gun to his boyfriend as an engagement present before their lavish church wedding, nobody can be telling the others what they can and can’t do.
 Respect everyone’s privacy and maybe you’ll end up treating everyone with respect.

 A lot of energy is spent arguing about issues of personal choice, stuff the government really doesn’t need to be regulating.
 It benefits politicians and the media to keep re-fighting the culture wars, but it distracts them from more important things – which is one reason those fires are continually stoked.
 Without the covering enfilade from ideologues on all sides, it should be harder for our public servants to lie to us.

 The libertarian consensus is not a utopian movement.
-It’s a mindset, not a policy, vague but recognizable on sight – yet it has to be grounded in reality to work.
-A starting point is the fact that personal freedom demands personal responsibility and self discipline.
-This isn’t about abdicating moral authority, it’s about privatizing it.
-At our house we home school the kids, we just outsource the academics.
+It’s a mindset, not a policy, vague but recognizable on sight – yet it must be grounded in reality to work.
+A starting point is the fact that personal freedom demands personal responsibility and self-discipline.
+This isn’t about abdicating moral authority; it’s about privatizing it.

 Principles endure, but needs and resources change, so solutions under the libertarian consensus need to be dynamic instead of static.
 Entrenched interests, served by both major political parties, are dug in against liberty.
 We need to root them out without dismissing the various good ends toward which they set off before getting trapped in their trenches.